JHL-HUST/VSR-LKH/README.md

 A Variable Strategy Reinforced Lin-Kernighan-Helsgaun Algorithm (VSR-LKH)
 ----
-This repository contains code to use our algorithm to solve the TSP and reproduce results from the paper: <br> <br>
+This repository contains the code to the VSR-LKH algorithm for the TSP proposed in our paper: <br> <br>
 [Combining Reinforcement Learning with Lin-Kernighan-Helsgaun Algorithm for the Traveling Salesman Problem (AAAI 2021)](https://ojs.aaai.org/index.php/AAAI/article/view/17476) <br>
-Jiongzhi Zheng, Kun He, Jianrong Zhou, Yan Jin, Chu-min Li <br> <br>
+Jiongzhi Zheng, Kun He, Jianrong Zhou, Yan Jin, Chu-Min Li <br> <br>

 Installation
 ----